-Molecular Function: AMP-activated protein kinase activity; protein serine/threonine kinase activity; protein binding; metal ion binding; [acetyl-CoA carboxylase] kinase activity; chromatin binding; histone serine kinase activity; ATP binding; [hydroxymethylglutaryl-CoA reductase (NADPH)] kinase activity; protein kinase activity
+Molecular Function: AMP-activated protein kinase activity; protein serine/threonine kinase activity; protein binding; metal ion binding; protein serine/threonine/tyrosine kinase activity; [acetyl-CoA carboxylase] kinase activity; chromatin binding; histone serine kinase activity; ATP binding; [hydroxymethylglutaryl-CoA reductase (NADPH)] kinase activity; protein kinase activity

-Biological Process: lipid biosynthetic process; rhythmic process; cellular lipid metabolic process; signal transduction; glucose homeostasis; protein amino acid phosphorylation; cellular response to glucose starvation; cellular response to nutrient levels; regulation of fatty acid biosynthetic process; regulation of transcription, DNA-dependent; response to stress; cell cycle arrest; positive regulation of autophagy; mitochondrion organization and biogenesis; transcription initiation from RNA polymerase II promoter; negative regulation of TOR signaling pathway; Wnt receptor signaling pathway; transcription, DNA-dependent; regulation of circadian rhythm; cholesterol biosynthetic process; fatty acid homeostasis; positive regulation of glycolysis; energy reserve metabolic process; insulin receptor signaling pathway; autophagy; negative regulation of apoptosis
+Biological Process: response to muscle activity; macroautophagy; lipid biosynthetic process; rhythmic process; cellular lipid metabolic process; carnitine shuttle; signal transduction; glucose homeostasis; protein amino acid phosphorylation; cellular response to glucose starvation; cellular response to nutrient levels; regulation of fatty acid biosynthetic process; regulation of transcription, DNA-dependent; response to stress; cell cycle arrest; fatty acid biosynthetic process; regulation of macroautophagy; positive regulation of autophagy; mitochondrion organization and biogenesis; transcription initiation from RNA polymerase II promoter; negative regulation of TOR signaling pathway; Wnt receptor signaling pathway; organelle organization and biogenesis; regulation of circadian rhythm; cholesterol biosynthetic process; fatty acid homeostasis; positive regulation of glycolysis; insulin receptor signaling pathway; energy reserve metabolic process; gene expression; positive regulation of macroautophagy; negative regulation of apoptosis